nikolamicic21/spring-boot-multiple-hierarchical-contexts/README.md

 _bean_ in the way that it cannot be injected into `DataService`.

-The rule for multiple context hierarchy with parent-child relationship is that all **_beans_ from parent context are accessible in child contexts**, but not the other way around.
+The rule for multiple context hierarchy with parent-child relationship is that **_beans_ from parent context are accessible in child contexts**, but not the other way around.
 In our case, a context which defines `WebService` will be a child context of the context which defines `DataService`.
 Another rule is that a context can have **only one parent context**.

-This could be achieved in a couple of steps:
+This could be achieved in a couple of steps

 - Step One would be to create context for web related _beans_ in a new class, annotated with [`@Configuration`](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/context/annotation/Configuration.html)